anayanapalli/anayanapalli.github.io/_posts/2024-01-31-basic-tmux-cheatsheet.md

 # Delete a pane
 $ exit
-# If you delete all the panes in a window you delete the window.
+# If you delete all the panes in a window you delete the window

 # Delete a window tmux
 $ tmux kill-window -t <window-number>
-# If you delete all the windows, you delete the session.
+# If you delete all the windows, you delete the session

 # Create a new session
 $ tmux new -s <session_name>